rupl/chrisruppel.com/_posts/travel/2015-10-26-pai-thailand.md

 gallery:
 - src: pai-1.jpg
   alt: A waterfall near sundown.
-  comment: We went to Mor Pang on our first afternoon.
+  comment: We went to Mo Paeng on our first afternoon.
 - src: pai-2.jpg
   alt: Afternoon rain falling on a field with sunbeams in the sky.
   comment: I read a book and listened to the rain one afternoon.